opennode/waldur-core/docs/guide/backends/intro.rst

 Shareable services
 ------------------

-NodeConductor is designed to support multiple API-based services for access sharing.
+Waldur is designed to support multiple API-based services for access sharing.
 Services can range from IaaS to SaaS, the common denominator is the ability to control services over APIs.
 Currently supported services are listed below.

 +------------------+----------------+--------+---------+---------------------------+----------+------------+